lab-cosmo/chemiscope/paper/paper.md

 chemiscope.show(structures=structures, properties=properties, settings=settings)
 ```

-For web applications built with Streamlit, Chemiscope component renders a viewer from an
+For web applications built with Streamlit, the Chemiscope component renders a viewer from an
 in-memory dataset and propagates user interactions (e.g., selection and settings changes)
 back to Python, coupling to other Streamlit widgets.
 For reproducible documentation,
 Chemiscope includes a Sphinx extension that embeds interactive viewers alongside